mattlubbers/Udacity-RoboND-Rover/README.md

     return output_image
 ```
 The processing of these images, along with the rover control commands were, stiched together to form a video of the terrain mapping, this video can be found [here](https://github.com/mattlubbers/Udacity-RoboND-Rover/blob/master/Rover_ImageStitching_Video.mp4).

+The full analysis for the sample data image processing can be referenced [here](https://github.com/mattlubbers/Udacity-RoboND-Rover/blob/master/Rover_Lab_Notebook.pdf).
 ### Process Live Rover Data
 The next objective of the project was to take the Rover camera input and process the image to determine control commands to navigate the terrain on the fly!
-The full Rover image data can be found [in the rover_images directory](https://github.com/mattlubbers/Udacity-RoboND-Rover/tree/master/rover_images), and a sample image of the live data can be seen below:
+The full Rover image data can be found in the [rover_images](https://github.com/mattlubbers/Udacity-RoboND-Rover/tree/master/rover_images) directory, and a sample image of the live data can be seen below:

 ![Rover_Data](/rover_images/2018_09_30_02_30_04_746.jpg)
 ```
 def perception_step(Rover):